When going through probation

 When found guilty of probation violation, a jail or prison sentence isn’t automatic, but it is a common punishment.
 Even if the convicted has completed most of their probation, they could still receive the maximum jail time if the judge sees fit.

 A third degree felony in most states is punishable by five years prison time.
 If the criminal was originally sentenced to probation for three years and completed two before committing the probation violation, the judge can sentence them to prison for five years.

 Sometimes, the convicted person’s attorney can negotiate with the state for a plea for an alleged probation violation in exchange for their client pleading guilty to the new offense.

 Do you need a lawyer for probation violation?

 It isn’t necessary, but we recommend it.
 Probation is a benefit that the judge gives an offender.
 However, if the convicted doesn’t uphold the terms set for the probation, the judge can impose the total sentence plus additional time for the probation violation.
 Having an experienced criminal lawyer is having a knowledgeable person on your side.

 The recommendation is to stay out of trouble with the law.
 However, that isn’t always possible and those who find themselves arrested and given probation should be cautious in everything they do to make sure they do not violate their probation.
-Need bail for your probation violation in Clearwater, FL?
+Need bail for your probation violation in St. Petersburg, FL?
 Call 727-571-9999 today!